ag-game/boohu-berg/README.md

 In all cases, you need first to perform the following preliminaries:

 + Install the [go compiler](https://golang.org/).
-+ Set `$GOPATH` variable (for example `export GOPATH=$HOME/go`, the default value in recent Go versions).
-+ Add `$GOPATH/bin` to your `$PATH` (for example `export PATH="$PATH:$GOPATH/bin"`).
++ Add `$(go env GOPATH)/bin` to your `$PATH` (for example `export PATH="$PATH:$(go env GOPATH)/bin"`).

 ### ASCII

 You can build a native ASCII version from source by using this command:

-+ `go get -u git.tuxfamily.org/boohu/boohu.git`.
+    go install

+Alternatively, you may use the `go build -o /path/to/bin/boohu` to put the resulting binary in a particular place.

 The `boohu` command should now be available (you may have to rename it to remove the `.git` suffix).

-The only dependency outside of the go standard library is the lightweight curses-like library [termbox-go](https://github.com/nsf/termbox-go), which is installed automatically by the previous `go get` command.
+The only dependency outside of the go standard library is the curses-like library [tcell](https://github.com/gdamore/tcell), which is installed automatically by the previous `go install` command.

-*Portability note.* If you happen to experience input problems, try adding option `--tags tcell` or `--tags ansi` to the `go get` command.
-The first will use [tcell](https://github.com/gdamore/tcell) instead of termbox-go, which is more portable (works on OpenBSD).
-The second will work on POSIX systems with a `stty` command.
+*Portability note.* If you want to avoid a dependency, try adding `--tags ansi` to the `go install` command.
+It will work on POSIX systems with a `stty` command, but has more limited functionality.

 ### Tiles

 You can build a graphical version depending on Tcl/Tk (8.6) using this command:

-    go get -u --tags tk git.tuxfamily.org/boohu/boohu.git
+	go install --tags tk

-This will install the [gothic](https://github.com/nsf/gothic) Go bindings for Tcl/Tk.
+This will install the [gothic](https://codeberg.org/anaseto/gothic) Go bindings for Tcl/Tk.
 You need to install Tcl/Tk first.

+### Browser (Tiles or ASCII)

-With Go 1.11 or later, you can also build the WebAssembly version with:
+You can also build a WebAssembly version with:

     GOOS=js GOARCH=wasm go build --tags js -o boohu.wasm